 14-15 July 2021, Crown Melbourne

-The pandemic has accelerated our path to the future of work.
-After a year of constant change, what’s in store for the workforce in the next few years?
+The past year has accelerated our path to the future of work.
+After a year of constant change, what’s in store for 2022 and beyond?
 Where do we want to go?
 And how will we get there?

 - Practical HR lessons from the COVID-era